History of Oman: Persian period

 The northern half of Oman (beside modern-day Bahrain, Qatar, United Arab Emirates, plus Balochistan and Sindh provinces of Pakistan) presumably was part of the Maka satrapy of the Persian Achaemenid Empire.
 By the time of the conquests of Alexander the Great, the satrapy may have existed in some form and Alexander is said to have stayed in Purush, its capital, perhaps near Bam, in Kerman province.
 From the 2nd half of the 1st millennium BCE, waves of Semitic speaking peoples migrated from central and western Arabia to the east.
 The most important of these tribes are known as Azd.
 On the coast Parthian and Sassanian colonies were maintained.
 From c.
 100 BCE to c.
 300 CE Semitic speakers appear in central Oman at Samad al-Shan and the so-called Pre-islamic recent period, abbreviated PIR, in what has become the United Arab Emirates.
 These waves continue, in the 19th century bringing Bedouin ruling families who finally ruled the Persian Gulf states.

 The Kingdom of Oman was subdued by the Sasanian Empire's forces under Vahrez during the Aksumite–Persian wars.
 The 4,000-strong Sasanian garrison was headquartered at Jamsetjerd/Jamshedgird (modern Jebel Gharabeh, also known as Felej al-Sook).

 Conversion to Islam

-Oman was exposed to Islam in 630, during the lifetime of the prophet Muhammad; consolidation took place in the Ridda Wars in 632.
+Oman was exposed to Islam in 630, during the lifetime of Muhammad; consolidation took place in the Ridda Wars in 632.

 In 751 Ibadi Muslims, a moderate branch of the Kharijites, established an imamate in Oman.
 Despite interruptions, the Ibadi imamate survived until the mid-20th century.

 Oman is currently the only country with a majority Ibadi population.
 Ibadhism has a reputation for its "moderate conservatism".
 One distinguishing feature of Ibadism is the choice of ruler by communal consensus and consent.
 The introduction of Ibadism vested power in the Imam, the leader nominated by the ulema.
 The Imam's position was confirmed when the imam—having gained the allegiance of the tribal sheiks—received the bay'ah (oath of allegiance) from the public.